Charles Mingus: Musical style

-His compositions retained the hot and soulful feel of hard bop, drawing heavily from black gospel music and blues, while sometimes containing elements of third stream, free jazz, and classical music.
+Mingus's compositions retained the hot and soulful feel of hard bop, drawing heavily from black gospel music and blues, while sometimes containing elements of third stream, free jazz, and classical music.
 He once cited Duke Ellington and church as his main influences.

 Mingus espoused collective improvisation, similar to the old New Orleans jazz parades, paying particular attention to how each band member interacted with the group as a whole.
 In creating his bands, he looked not only at the skills of the available musicians, but also their personalities.
 Many musicians passed through his bands and later went on to impressive careers.
 He recruited talented and sometimes little-known artists, whom he utilized to assemble unconventional instrumental configurations.
 As a performer, Mingus was a pioneer in double bass technique, widely recognized as one of the instrument's most proficient players.

 Because of his brilliant writing for midsize ensembles, and his catering to and emphasizing the strengths of the musicians in his groups, Mingus is often considered the heir of Duke Ellington, for whom he expressed great admiration and with whom he collaborated on the record Money Jungle.
 Dizzy Gillespie had once said Mingus reminded him "of a young Duke", citing their shared "organizational genius".